atontalapur/coin-collector/README.md

 ![Navigation Diagram](assets/nav_diag.png)
 ![Screen Diagram](assets/screen_diag1.jpg)
 ![Screen Diagram](assets/screen_diag2.jpg)

+> ## Class Diagram

 ![Class Diagram](assets/class_diag.jpg)

+On login, a game object will be created.
+The game object will contain everything that the user will see in the game.
+It has a level object, which is the current level, as well as the player.
+The level has its own unique environment as well as leaderboard, which is aggregated.
+The environment controls all of the obstacles and coins that are in that level.
+The game object will own everything except the leaderboard, as it must persist.
+On login, a user object will be created, as well as a DatabaseManager object, which will both manage that state of the leaderboard in the current level.

  > ## Phase II
  > In addition to completing the "User Interface Specification" and "Class Diagram" sections below, you will need to: